diacritics/node-diacritics-transliterator/README.md

 - The language written in English (e.g. `German`)
 - The language written in the native language (e.g. `Deutsch`)

-The returned value will be an object which includes the root language and any variants.
+The returned value will be an `object` which includes the root language and any variants as provided by the diacritics API.

 ```js
 var diacritics = require("diacritics-transliterator");